RRRan2333/ais_fishing_signal/readme.md

 2. clustering: turn histogram into high-dimensional vectors, and cluster (DBSCAN or K-Means) into those that spike at 200, and those that doesnt.
 3. Normalize distribution by country, calculate the normalized frequency of bin  190 to 220 (or 200 to 230), and compare across.
 ##### Presentation:
 A separate page / report on Power BI that doesn't allow multiple selections.
-Only one can be highlighted, so that it can go more in depth: including distribution of gap time, gap distance, and dist from shore before disabling.
+Only one country can be highlighted, so that it can go more in depth: including distribution of gap time, gap distance, and dist from shore before disabling.